Office of Compliance Programs

 I.T. erases all the information from any storage devices (e.g. hard

-drives, solid state drives, flash drives, etc.)
+drives, solid state drives, flash drives, printers with storage

 - Each of us only has authorization to access PHI based on a need